MirrorNetworking/Mirror/README.md

 Mirror makes heavy use of singletons, which is considered an [anti-pattern](https://www.dotnetcurry.com/patterns-practices/1350/singleton-design-anti-pattern-csharp).
 Singletons are especially problematic in Unity 2019.3.
 A lot of people will disable domain reloading which completely breaks singletons.

 Mirror has very poor error handling.
 Many methods return true/false to indicate success/failure and use Debug.LogError to report errors.
 Since day 1, C# has had a much better mechanism to handle abnormal conditions: Exceptions.
-Methods in MirrorNG should either succeed throw exceptions if something is wrong.
-This lets the developer catch the exception with a full explanation of what is wrong and take action:  display an error message to the user, report it to a telemetry system, etc.
+Methods in MirrorNG should either succeed or throw exceptions if something is wrong with full explanation.
+This lets the developer catch the exception and take action:  display an error message to the user, report it to your servers, report it to google play, etc...

 I want to adhere as much as possible to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 Many things in Mirror do not.